pdmelo/4W6-Winter-2025/Notes/Week4/21-http.md

         http://localhost:3000/pokemon
    ```

    - You should see your success response!
 Check your `GET /pokemon` to see if the new addition is there.

+> [!IMPORTANT]
+>
-Important Considerations
+> Important Considerations

-- **Error Handling:** A production server would include checks for bad data format, invalid input, etc.
+> - **Error Handling:** A production server would include checks for bad data format, invalid input, etc.
-- **Data Persistence:** Currently, new Pokemon are only held in memory.
+> - **Data Persistence:** Currently, new Pokemon are only held in memory.
 Restarting the server wipes them out.
 A real app would use a database!

 ### Part 4: Updating Pokemon (PUT)